syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 <tr>
 <td>
 Pagination<br/><br/></td><td>
-Essential DocIO makes sensible decision while layouting the text, and its supported elements while generating the PDF documents.
+Essential DocIO makes sensible decision while layout the text, and its supported elements while generating the PDF documents.
 But however, there may not be guaranteed pagination with all the documents<br/><br/></td></tr>
 <tr>
 <td>
 Custom Shapes and Grouped Shapes<br/><br/></td><td>